Tag Archives: Rem Koolhaas

 (photo from azahner.com)

-10. It is not only astounding that Herzog & de Meuron wrapped an entire museum with dimpled, perforated, aging copper panels in 2005, but that these architects were able to convince the city of San Francisco that such a curious design idea would be the perfect addition to the beloved Golden Gate Park.
+10. It is not only astounding that Herzog & de Meuron wrapped the entire de Young Museum with dimpled, perforated, aging copper panels in 2005, but that these architects were able to convince the city of San Francisco that such a curious design idea would be the perfect addition to the beloved Golden Gate Park.

 (photo by IlGiozzi)